EXCHANGES 2024

 Browse the content

-The annual net balance of scheduled energy exchanges in the interconnection with Portugal has been an exporter for the fourth consecutive year, with a value of 9,023 GWh, compared to 4,588 GWh in 2021.
-Although the exporter balance has doubled compared to last year, it remains below the maximum exporter balance recorded in 2008 (9,439 GWh).
-Scheduled imports reached 2,810 GWh, a decrease of 31.9 % compared to the previous year, while scheduled exports reached 11,833 GWh, 36 % higher than last year's figure and the highest exporter value on record.
+The annual net balance of scheduled electricity exchanges through the interconnection with Portugal was export-oriented for the sixth consecutive year, with a value of 10,199 GWh, compared to 9,968 GWh in 2023.
+This value exceeds the maximum export balance, which was recorded in 2023.
+Scheduled imports reached 4,354 GWh, a 36.1% increase compared to the previous year, while scheduled exports reached 14,553 GWh, 10.5% higher than last year's figure, and the highest exporter value on record.

-Exchange capacity and net balance of scheduled exchanges at the interconnection with Portugal in 2022
+Exchange capacity and net balance of scheduled exchanges in the interconnection with Portugal in 2024

-With regard to the final day-ahead use of exchange capacity, this interconnection has not recorded any days with 24-hour congestion.
+With regard to the final day-ahead utilisation of exchange capacity, this interconnection did not record any days with 24-hour congestion.

-Hourly capacity allocated in the long-term explicit auctions on the interconnection with Portugal (IPE)
+Hourly capacity allocated in the long-term explicit auctions in the interconnection with Portugal (IPE)

 Congestion rents resulting from the international management mechanisms in the interconnection with Portugal